TEAC 3015 Language and Literacy in Years 3-6

 Coordinator Lynde Tan Opens in new window

-Description The unit extends understandings of English content based on the strands of language, literature and literacy and the NSW Syllabus for the Australian Curriculum: English K-10 with a focus on years 3-6.
+Description The subject extends understandings of English content based on the strands of language, literature and literacy and the NSW Syllabus for the Australian Curriculum: English K-10 with a focus on years 3-6.
 Students will draw on contemporary theories of literacy learning and teaching, and will examine a repertoire of teaching and assessment strategies for deconstructing and constructing a range of texts in classrooms.
 By investigating a range of written and multimodal genres, their textual structures and grammar, students will develop their meta-semiotic awareness.
 This awareness is crucial when they plan to teach primary school students literacy skills related to various learning areas of the Australian Curriculum.
-In this unit, students' technological, pedagogical and content knowledge is progressively enhanced to prepare them to teach innovatively with digital media with simultaneous infusion of emergent language and literacy practices.
+In this subject, students' technological, pedagogical and content knowledge is progressively enhanced to prepare them to teach innovatively with digital media with simultaneous infusion of emergent language and literacy practices.

 Student Contribution Band HECS Band 1 10cp

 Check your HECS Band contribution amount via the Fees page.